mbauman/AdvisoryDB.jl/advisories/published/2025/DONOTUSEJLSEC-0000-mnr43tbll-1unqq9y.md

 html_url = "https://nvd.nist.gov/vuln/detail/CVE-2021-40330"
 ```

-# git*connect*git in connect.c in Git before 2.30.1 allows a repository path to contain a newline char...
+# `git_connect_git` in connect.c in Git before 2.30.1 allows a repository path to contain a newline character

-git*connect*git in connect.c in Git before 2.30.1 allows a repository path to contain a newline character, which may result in unexpected cross-protocol requests, as demonstrated by the git://localhost:1234/%0d%0a%0d%0aGET%20/%20HTTP/1.1 substring.
+`git_connect_git` in connect.c in Git before 2.30.1 allows a repository path to contain a newline character, which may result in unexpected cross-protocol requests, as demonstrated by the `git://localhost:1234/%0d%0a%0d%0aGET%20/%20HTTP/1.1` substring.